Part I – First, prepare. You’ll Be Glad You Did.

 If you “fall uphill” — learn from mistakes, failures, and flat results — you are better off than you would have been with twice the time spent planning.
 Just start.
 During the process, get things closer and closer to perfect.

-2. Really Understand and Set Your Goals.
+2. Define Your Purpose and Set Your Goals.

 It’s important to establish the core reason why you’re creating content.
 Are you educating existing customers?
 Persuading new prospects?
 Trying to drive signups to your newsletter?